sahni-hargun/RandomMarvelQuotesAPI/README.md

 # RandomMarvelQuotesAPI

-This is a simple API made using Node.js which returns a random marvel quote.
+This is a simple API made using Node.js and Express.js which returns a random marvel quote.